hughmancoder/aig-package/documentation/NOTES.md

 ### Full Adder example

-- In our full adder AIG the net for literal 2 (x2) feeds four downstream inputs (including the y2 output) so max fan‑out = 4.
+- In the full adder AIG the net for literal 2 (x2) feeds four downstream inputs (including the y2 output) so max fan‑out = 4.
 - Also every AND node in an AIG is strictly 2 input, so the max fan‑in would be 2 for

+### Aig Evaluation

+`evaluate_aig`

+Given I inputs and O outputs we can get the boolean outputs of the aig by applying an I-input binary vector to get an O-output binary vector which reflects the result of the aig.

+### Idea

+- Populate the and_node_boolean_map with all primary‑input literals mapped to their input bits

+- Iterate through each AND gate (topologically sorted)

+- Retrieve its two fan‑in literal values (handling constants/inversion)

+- Compute their AND and store the result keyed by the gate’s literal index

+- Once all AND gates are processed, evaluate each output literal (again handling constants/inversion) by looking it up in the map.

+- Collect those Boolean results in order to form the final output vector